- What is Instacart?

 The following graphic will help you understand the quick growth of Instacart.

 The amount of funding received by Instacart clearly shows the trust of investors in this start-up and its projected future.
-To understand what makes Instacart a promising company, let me quickly take you through the salient features and the value propositions of Instacart.
-Thereafter, we’ll move on to understand Instacart’s core working and its customer segments.
+Furthermore, to understand what makes Instacart a promising company, let me quickly take you through the salient features and the value propositions of Instacart.
+Thereafter, we’ll move on to understand its core working and its customer segments.

 Salient Features of Instacart: